hawkinsw/CPPTimes/writing-functions.md

 3. A list of parameters
 4. A body

 The _return type_ defines the _type_ of value that the function generates when it is called.
 The _name_ defines the way that the programmer refers to the function when calling it.
-A function name must meet the same criteria as names for variables.
-The _list of parameters_ defines a set of variables the caller and the function implementation can use to "communicate".
-The body contains the code that performs the process, generates a value or both.
+A function's name must meet the same criteria as names for variables.
+The _list of parameters_ defines a set of variables the function caller and the function implementation can use to "communicate" (they are for [mostly] by the caller to communicate input to the function's calculations but can also be used the the function implementer to give output back to the caller).
+The body contains the code that defines the process, generates a value or both.

 In C++ it is possible to separate the _declaration_ of a function from the _definition_ of a function.
 The _declaration_ of the function is sometimes known as the function's _prototype_.
 The declaration specifies the function's return type, name and list of parameters _but not its body_.
 In other words, with just the declaration C++ does not have enough information about the function for a programmer to _call_ it.
 When a function declaration appears separately from the definition, you must still define the function.
 And when you do that, you still have to write all that information again -- the return type, name, list of parameters (yes, again!) _and_ _then_ write the body.

 Why does C++ include this functionality?
 Because in order to _call_ a function in C++ the compiler must "know about" the function.
 If there were only one way to tell the compiler about the function (by defining it), then you would always have to define a function before calling it.
-What if the body of function A calls function B and the body of function B calls function A?
+What if the body of function `A` calls function `B` and the body of function `B` calls function `A`?
 You cannot very well define both functions before themselves!!
 So, C++ allows you to declare a function before its definition just for this case!

 The syntax for defining a function is this: